 We have established a "save as you earn" plan, which we refer to as our Sharesave Plan, which has been approved by the Inland Revenue of the United Kingdom, under which all executive directors and employees who have completed a minimum service requirement not exceeding five years and are subject to certain taxes in the United Kingdom are granted options to purchase shares of our common stock.
 The Sharesave Plan is a sub-plan of the 2001 Plan.
 Options may be granted with an option price in pounds sterling that is not less than 80% of the market value of the shares on the date of grant and, where the shares are to be subscribed, the nominal value if greater.
-The options may vest in three, five or seven years' time, with each participant being able to pay for his or her options by entering into a savings contract with a savings provider under which he or she agrees to save a regular monthly amount, not to exceed L250 per month.
+The options may vest in three, five or savings contract with a savings provider under which he or she agrees to save a regular monthly amount, not to exceed L250 per month.
 At the end of the savings period, the participants receive their savings back plus a tax-free bonus, which may be used, at the participant's discretion, to exercise the option.
 Options not exercised within six months from the end of the contract will lapse.
 In addition, in the event of a change of control, options may be exercised within six months of the change of control.
 The options granted in 2001 were issued at fair market value and vest in August 2004.
 The maximum monthly saving amount was L100.
 As of March 31, 2002, 549,796 shares of our common stock remain unforfeited.